Generic motion sensor plugin for Hydromagic

 Select the "Use Magnetic Heading" option in the "Calibration" tab.

-In this tab, select the "Use Magnetic Heading" option from the "Heading Mode" drop down list.
-After saving the selection by clicking the "OK" button, Hydromagic will use the IMU yaw value as heading for the vessel and data processing.
-To switch back to the heading reported by the GNSS receiver, set this value to "Use True Heading", this causes the software to use the "Course Over Ground" value instead.
+In this tab, select the "Use Magnetic Heading" option from the "Heading Mode" drop-down list.
+After saving the selection by clicking the "OK", Hydromagic will use the IMU yaw value as heading for the vessel and data processing.
+To switch back to the heading reported by the GNSS receiver, set this value to 'Use True Heading,' which causes the software to use the "Course Over Ground" value instead.

 Testing the plugin configuration

-When data is received, you should be able to see the incoming yaw, pitch and roll data information in the data window.
-If no data is displayed, you can check whether data is coming in by using the "Communications Monitor".
+When data is received, you should be able to see the incoming yaw, pitch, and roll data information in the data window.
+If no data is displayed, you can check whether data is coming in using the 'Communications Monitor'.
 The "Communications Monitor" can also be used to determine which data format is used by the motion sensor.

-When you encounter problems getting the serial port to receive data, we suggest you to have a look at our YouTube tutorial on troubleshooting serial communications using the puTTY software (free software).
+When you encounter problems getting the serial port to receive data, we suggest you look at our YouTube tutorial on troubleshooting serial communications using the puTTY software (free software).

 Testing the generic motion sensor plugin settings using the device monitor.